The web-slinging wunderkind is back! And he's going on vacation!

 How is this connected to all those other Sony Spider-Man movies?

-Sony has had the rights to Spider-Man and associated Marvel characters for years, but the studio recently struck a deal with Disney to allow Tom Holland’s Spidey to join the Marvel Cinematic Universe.
-Now Sony is launching a new series of films based on its other Marvel characters, including Venom with Tom Hardy and a just-reported Morbius film starring Jared Leto.
+Short version: It’s not.
+Long version: Sony has had the rights to Spider-Man and associated Marvel characters for years, but the studio struck a deal with Disney to allow Tom Holland’s Spidey to join the Marvel Cinematic Universe.
+Now Sony is launching a new series of films based on its other Marvel characters, including Venom with Tom Hardy and a Morbius film starring Jared Leto.
 There’s also Gina Prince-Bythewood’s Silver and Black movie, although that was recently pulled from Sony’s release schedule, and another film in development about the Korean-American superhero Silk.

 It remains to be seen how all this will tie into to Holland’s Spider-Man story — or whether it will at all.
 But Holland has hinted that he’d eventually like to see his Spider-Man face off against Venom — and so would Hardy.